SpringForward focusing on positive activities to help us all

 “We all want life to get back to some kind of normal and keeping ourselves as positive as possible and looking forward to brighter days is one way we might do this.
 More importantly we want anyone who is understandably struggling during these times to know where they can get help.
 I hope SpringForward helps in both these ways.”

 Welcome to the SpringForward podcast and soundscape series created by Adur & Worthing Councils.
-We'll be uploading a new one each day for you to enjoy ... listen to one of our podcasts or soundscapes:
+We've uploaded a new one each day for you to enjoy ... listen to one of our podcasts or relaxing soundscapes:

 You can download our podcasts from SpringForwardAWC on the PodBean website.
 You can also search for SpringForward at Apple Podcast, Google Podcasts, Spotify and other hosting sites.